FRC-Team-3340/old-frc-3340/README.md

 ![VS Code Command Pallete](./ImagesForReadMe/WPILibCommandPallete.png)

-_You can also access the command pallete with WPILib prefilled out by clicking on the WPILib icon on the top right of your screen._
+_Tip: You can also access the WPILib commands by clicking on the WPILib icon on the top right of your screen._

 ![WPILib Extension Shortcut](./ImagesForReadMe/WPILibExtensionButton.png)

 Happy coding, coding team :)